milos-pujic/cypress-cucumber-e2e-tests/README.md

 Hosting Sorry Cypress on AWS is easiest way to get publicly accessible instance of Sorry Cypress, of course there are other options to host in on Google Cloud Platform, Microsoft Azure, Heroku, Kubernetes or Docker.
 More on different implementations can be found in [Sorry Cypress Docs](https://docs.sorry-cypress.dev/).

-In this repo there are examples for AWS as public accessible Sorry Cypress and for Docker as example for locally accessible Sorry Cypress.
+In this repo there are examples on how to host Sorry Cypress:

+- Publicly available on AWS
+- Locally available using Docker for Desktop
+- Locally available using Minikube's Kubernetes

-### Host Sorry-Cypress on AWS
+### Host Sorry-Cypress publicly on AWS

 > :warning: **WARNING** :warning:
 >